 UPDATE: Giving away 3 Codeanywhere Freelancer Monthly Plans.
 Check out the details below.

 Like PHPanywhere, Codeanywhere is an online IDE and a collaboration platform for developers and programmers.
-It enables them to share files, folders and entire development environments and collaborate together in real-time.
-It’s like a Google Docs for developers.
+It enables them to share files, folders, and entire development environments and collaborate together in real-time.
+It’s like Google Docs for developers.